 In their analysis, the experts applied the method of componential analysis, assuming that "each kinship term can be decomposed into a set of primitive kin-types and their combinations.
 The primitive kin-types are represented as features" (Baik & Chae 2010: 349).
 These early attempts at providing the conceptual or the psychological meanings of the lexicon in question were later verified, examined, and developed by other researchers.
 Romney and D'Andrade (1964) introduced a set of 10 features, which however, did not account for the relations between younger and older family members.
 Hirschfeld discussed kinship terms with reference to genealogy and cognition.
-He noted that kinship terms cannot be considered only with reference to genealogically related individuals" (1986: 217).
+He noted that kinship terms cannot be considered only with reference to genealogical constraints; they are not "limited to some culturally specific subset of genealogically related individuals" (1986: 217).
 Instead, "the terms referring to persons within a kinship network thus defined also are used to refer to individuals (and frequently things) outside it" (ibid.).